nxlim-00/myFlix-client/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

+## Hosting

+This project is hosted on Netlify: https://myflixx-movie-app.netlify.app

 ## License